 The three settlers laid out a town site and agreed to contribute $3,000 for the erection of public buildings.
 They further agreed to donate land for a public square and a jail, and another parcel of land for a pen to hold stray domestic animals.
 Finally, the three men promised to build a bridge across the Vermilion River.
 The name of Pontiac was suggested by landowner Jesse Fell, who admired the great Indian chief.

-In the first few years of the town's existence, the population rose and fell several times.
-The extensive spring flooding typical of the region often resulted in virulent outbreaks of cholera and other diseases.
-Faced with such serious health issues and the prospect of death, many of the town's new immigrants got discouraged and either left Pontiac to return back to the eastern United States, or moved to healthier locales.
-By the year 1842 there were still only two families living within the city limits.
-In 1849, the worst outbreak of cholera hit the pioneer village of Pontiac and the nearby farms, resulting in the deaths of 14 persons in less than two weeks.
-In those early years, Pontiac's total population would rarely exceed 30 people.
-Most of the early settlers were small farmers of meager means who lived outside of city limits.
+For the first 20 years of its life, the village of Pontiac struggled for survival.
+The year 1837 not only marked the founding of Pontiac, but was also the first year of a extended, nationwide financial depression.
+The Panic of 1837 slowed the pace of settlers and westward expansion significantly.
+After 5 years of existence, there were still only two families living within the city limits.
+In 1849, a terrible outbreak of cholera hit the pioneer village of Pontiac and the nearby farms, resulting in the deaths of 14 persons in less than two weeks - a serious setback for the small community.
+In those early years, most of the early settlers were small farmers of meager means who lived outside of city limits.
 These pioneers dug drainage and irrigation ditches to manage runoff and reclaim swampland, cleared the prairie grasses, and then planted acres of wheat, corn, and other staple crops.
-These farmers fenced in their fields to protect them from the herds of wild deer that roamed the woods and prairies.
+Farmers fenced in their fields of grain to protect them from the herds of wild deer that roamed the woods and prairies.
 Later, large herds of cattle were brought into the area to graze on the unclaimed prairie land.
 A fence law, passed in 1867, required the cattle owner to fence his livestock to prevent damage to crops.
 Soon the remaining open prairie spaces were fenced, plowed, and planted in crops.

 According to the History of Livingston County, published in 1909, while a few of Pontiac's earliest settlers were good people with traditional family values, "the majority were of the drinking, gambling class, and horse racing and fighting were frequently indulged in and the Sabbath day was almost lost sight of."
 It is important to remember that in the 1840s this part of Illinois was the nation's frontier - the wild West of its day.
 The men who came here, with or without families, were adventurers, risk-takers, and typically, extremely self-confident men.
 The rowdiness that accompanied these early pioneers was part of their personalities.
 However, with the coming of the railroad in the mid-1850s, and an influx of new settlers, including a few religious leaders, the character of the population changed for the better.